VolodymyrKulykPersonal/SoundTouch-Android/README.md

-An Android wrapper for the The SoundTouch Library Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.
+An Android wrapper for the The SoundTouch C++ Audio Processing Library by Olli Parviainen 2001-2012, distrubted under LGPL license.

 It is pre-alpha, use at your own risk.
 The SoundTouch class is getting there, the rest is currently rubbish.